lopezdsr/sql-query/sqlref/sql_reference.template.md

 A `GROUP BY COL1, COL2 WITH ROLLUP` generates the following grouping sets: **(COL1, COL2)**, **(COL1)**, **()**.
 The **N** grouping expressions of the ROLLUP convert to **N+1** grouping sets.

-Referring to the preceding example, adding a `WITH ROLLUP` modifier to the *group by* clause computes *rollup* sales data on quarter by year basis, a yearly basis and a grand total as shown by the following example.
+Referring to the preceding example, adding a `WITH ROLLUP` modifier to the *group by* clause computes *rollup* sales data on quarter by year basis, a yearly basis, and a grand total as shown by the following example.

 ```sql
 -- rollup sales data on quarter by year basis, a yearly basis and a grand total